MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/rate-limit.md

 ## Per bot per thread limit

+The per bot per thread limit controls the traffic that a bot is allowed to generate in a single conversation.
+A conversation is 1:1 between bot and user, a group chat, or a channel in a team.
+So, if the application sends one bot message to each user, it does not throttle.

 >[!NOTE]
+> * The thread limit of 3600 seconds-1800 applies only if multiple bot messages are sent to a single user.
+> * The global limit per app per tenant is 30 Requests Per Second (RPS).
+Hence, the total number of bot messages per second must not cross the thread limit mentioned in the document.
-> Message splitting at the service level results in higher than expected requests per second (RPS).
+> * Message splitting at the service level results in higher than expected RPS.
 If you are concerned about approaching the limits, you must implement the [backoff strategy](#backoff-example).
 The values provided in this section are for estimation only.

-The per bot per thread limit controls the traffic that a bot is allowed to generate on a single conversation.
-A conversation here is 1:1 between bot and user, a group chat, or a channel in a team.

 The following table provides the per bot per thread limits: